-- Replace dishcloths and dishtowels daily.
-They should be laundered in the hot cycle of your washing machine.
+- Replace dishcloths and dishtowels daily; Launder in the hot cycle of your washing machine.

-- Sanitize sponges daily in a dilute bleach solution (see above); soak for five minutes.
-Or heat sponges in a microwave oven on high for one minute, or run them through the dishwasher.
+- Sanitize sponges daily by soaking for five minutes in a dilute bleach solution; heating in a microwave oven on high for one minute; or running them through the dishwasher.

-- Wash counters, utensils and can openers with soap and hot water immediately after use.
-After washing, they can be sanitized using the dilute bleach solution.
+- Wash counters, utensils, and can openers with soap and hot water immediately after use.
+After washing, they can be sanitized using a dilute bleach solution.

 - Keep the refrigerator clean.
 Clean spills immediately.
-Wash shelves and doors weekly using the dilute bleach solution.
+Wash shelves and doors weekly using a dilute bleach solution.

 - Rotate food stock so older items are used first.
 Check expiration dates.
 Do not use foods past the expiration dates.